 Exercise a high degree of caution because of the high level of serious crime.
 Pay close attention to your personal security at all times.
 Monitor media and other sources of information about possible new security risks.

 - The Western Cape, including the city of Cape Town, is experiencing severe drought conditions and strict water restrictions are in place.
 Follow the advice of local authorities, including complying with water restrictions.
-Further details on the situation are available on the City of Cape Town website.
+More information:

 - The frequency of most types of crime is increasing.
 Robberies are frequently reported on the roads and at shopping centres.
 Visitors to shopping malls should remain vigilant at all times.
 See